JeromeAuffret/phalcon_multisite/README.md

 # Phalcon Multisite

-This is a sample application for the [Phalcon Framework](https://github.com/phalcon/cphalcon). \
+This is a sample application for the [Phalcon Framework](https://github.com/phalcon/cphalcon).

-This try to provide a lightweight architecture for a multisite stack.
+It trie to provide a lightweight architecture for a multi-site stack, with sharing and overriding functionalities.

+It also includes some features like ACL, authentication and more.

 ## Get Started

 ### Requirements